rchmdndy/rchmdndy/README.md

 # 💫 About Me:
-Currently a student at Semarang State Polytechnic<br>Interested in Java
+Currently an undergraduate at Semarang State Polytechnic<br>Interested in Web Development

 ## 🌐 Socials: